 3. Remember to Remove Your Retainer Before Eating and Brushing

 Eating with your retainers still inside your mouth can cause food and plaque to get trapped in your teeth.
+It can also cause discoloration, making your clear retainers even less clear (learn how to remove stains from Invisalign trays).
 If you brush your teeth while wearing them, you might miss a spot or even displace the retainer by accident.
 So make sure you remove your retainer before doing either of these activities!

 Finally taking off your last tray of Invisalign can feel great, but you aren’t finished with your treatment just yet.
 You’ll need to wear a retainer after Invisalign in order to prevent your teeth from moving back into their old spots.
-Taking care of your retainer will also be crucial.
-Shop our online store now and check out our products for Invisalign users now!
+Taking care of your retainer will also be crucial so you get the best return on your smile journey investment!

 For more Invisalign tips and tricks, check out our Movemints blog to answer every question you have about straightening your teeth with clear aligners!